At The Geneva School of Manhattan, our students benefit from several factors that make our school unique and welcoming.

 We welcome the opportunity to celebrate student work, class-led initiatives, teacher profiles, and other School news in the monthly Geneva Journal.
 It is a joy to share the many accomplishments of our hard-working students in this way, and we hope you will enjoy this informal snapshot into our unique education environment.

 Geneva School students participate in events throughout the year.
-They include Spirit Week, Upper School inter-school sports, concerts, the Poetry Festival, the Spelling Bee, and Chapel presentations.
+They include Spirit Week, Upper School inter-school sports, concerts, the Poetry Festival, the Spelling Bee, Cicero's Podium, and Chapel presentations.
 They sing, act, play instruments, dance, create props, fashion costumes, recite lines, and give speeches.
 They cheer on their fellow students to give forth their best efforts.
 Geneva School students are encouraged to develop and utilize their gifts, talents, and abilities to bring joy and serve their communities.